Circadify

 • Session tokens — Generated using a CSPRNG and stored as hashes with a short TTL.

-• Application secrets — Internal service credentials are stored in a managed secrets service with automatic rotation.
+• Application secrets — Service credentials are stored in a managed secrets service with automatic rotation.